anarcat/terms-benchmarks/README.md

 methodology for different tests.
 Two main family of tests were
 performed: features and performance.

-Unless otherwise noted, all tests were performed in July 2017 using Debian packages, on Debian stretch 9.0 amd64 with the same hardware (Intel i3-6100U CPU @ 2.30GHz, 16GiB DD4 RAM, Intel HD Graphics 520 controller and 1680x1050 screen @ 59.95Hz).
+Unless otherwise noted, all tests were performed with the same hardware (Intel i3-6100U CPU @ 2.30GHz, 16GiB DD4 RAM, Intel HD Graphics 520 controller and 1680x1050 screen @ 59.95Hz).
 If customization was performed on the terminal, a note was added in the summary.
 Some terminals had to use a special font for the latency test to work (e.g. using the then-standard `-font '-adobe-courier-medium-r-normal--14-100-100-100-m-90-iso8859-1'` argument), but were otherwise using the default font.
-The locale used was `fr_CA.UTF-8` for all tests.
+A unicode locale (either `fr_CA.UTF-8` or `en_US.UTF-8`) was used for all tests.

+A battery of tests were done in July 17 on Debian 9.0, and tests were redone in March 2018 on Debian 9.4 and Fedora 27.

 | Terminal            | Debian        | Fedora  | Upstream | Notes                    |
 | ------------------- | ------------- | ------- | -------- | ------------------------ |